jumzzz/mlops/README.md

 ### MLOps Principles
 [Link](https://ml-ops.org/content/mlops-principles)

+- Contains specific checklist on performing automated testing on Data Validity, Features, Feature and Data Pipelines, and Feature Creation Code
 - Contains more actionable steps on the Components of MLOps
 - Contains specific Setup Components on MLOps such as Source Control, Model Registry, etc.
 - Additional Definition on **Continuous X**.
 Aside from CI/CD, there's **Continuous Training (CT)** and **Continuous Monitoring**